bischak/calls/README.md

 ![Wireframe](wireframe.png)

 #### Add call
-Section to add new call.
+Section to add the new call.
 It consists of these inputs:
 * name ­(max 30 characters)
-* phone number ­(each phone number should start with + or 00 string followed by digits or characters (, ), -.
-You should ignore all whitespaces when storing the record and convert + to 00.
-Characters (, ) and - can be used just once at positions 2 to 8 in the string.
-Stored and displayed format of phone number is­ 00XXX XXX XXX)
+* phone number ­(each phone number should start with + or 00 followed by digits; characters (, ) or - are allowed at positions 2 to 8 in the string), e.g.:
-Example of valid phone numbers:
 	* +(420) 111 222 333
 	* +(420)­-111222333
 	* +420111222333
 	* 00420111222333
 * time ­(mm:ss)
+Ignore all whitespaces when storing the record and convert + to 00.
+Stored and displayed format of phone number is­ 00XXX XXX XXX

 #### List of calls
 Display list of calls stored by user as shown in wireframe.